-Jeff Brown has been a justice on the Supreme Court of Texas since 2013.
-Before coming to the Supreme Court, Justice Brown served for six years on the Fourteenth Court of Appeals in Houston, and before that for six years as judge of the 55th District Court in Harris County.
-Throughout his judicial career, Justice Brown has consistently earned outstanding marks in state and local bar polls.
-In 2010, he was named Appellate Judge of the Year by the Texas Association of Civil Trial and Appellate Specialists.
-He also won two judge-of-the-year awards while serving on the trial bench.
+In 2013, Justice Jeff Brown was sworn in as a member of the Supreme Court of Texas by Justice Antonin Scalia.
+A judge for more than 15 years, he has worked at all three levels of the Texas judiciary.
+Before the Supreme Court, he served six years each on an intermediate court of appeals and as a district judge.
+Throughout his career, Justice Brown has consistently earned outstanding marks in state and local bar polls.
+He was named Appellate Judge of the Year in 2010 and won two judge-of-the-year awards while serving on the trial bench.

-A sixth-generation Texan, Jeff was born and raised in Dallas County where his father was a police officer for 35 years.
+A sixth-generation Texan and a member of the Sons of the Republic of Texas, Jeff was born and raised in Dallas County where his father was a police officer for 35 years.
 Active in Scouting for most of his life, Jeff became an Eagle Scout at age 16 and is now the father of an Eagle.
+In 2016, the National Eagle Scout Association awarded Justice Brown the Outstanding Eagle Scout Award.
 He received his bachelor’s degree from the University of Texas at Austin, where he met his wife, Susannah, and graduated magna cum laude from the University of Houston Law Center.